 When we use the adjective or prefix ‘Georgian’ to describe a town or city, that use is usually sanctioned or employed as a signifier of the predominant architectural style of the buildings within that town or city; one need only think of Bath or Buxton as examples of this type of nomenclature.
 One such town who’s informal description is often prefaced with this label or moniker is the Derbyshire town of Ashbourne.

-The use of ‘Georgian’ to describe this small market town, situated at the edge of the Peak District, is largely based on the relatively grand examples of Palladian influenced architecture that line both sides of Church Street, a street once described by Nicholas Pevsner as ‘one of the finest streets in Derbyshire’ with a ‘large variety of excellent houses and large stretches without anything that could jar’.♦ However, despite Pevsner’s admiration for both the street and the buildings that occupy it, he freely admits that he was, at the time of writing, unfamiliar with the architect who’s work was thought to be largely responsible for both its grandeur and its then growing reputation as a Georgian town.♦
+The use of ‘Georgian’ to describe this small market town, situated at the edge of the Peak District, is largely based on the relatively grand examples of Palladian influenced architecture that line both sides of Church Street, a street once described by Nikolaus Pevsner as ‘one of the finest streets in Derbyshire’ with a ‘large variety of excellent houses and large stretches without anything that could jar’.♦ However, despite Pevsner’s admiration for both the street and the buildings that occupy it, he freely admits that he was, at the time of writing, unfamiliar with the architect who’s work was thought to be largely responsible for both its grandeur and its then growing reputation as a Georgian town.♦

 The architect in question was Joseph Pickford, a Derby-based builder, who in a relatively short period of time, made a substantial contribution to many of the provincial towns and cities in and around the English Midlands.
 Whilst lacking the reputation, and perhaps the talent of his contemporaries, Robert Adam and James Wyatt, he nevertheless received numerous commissions across the Midlands, including many from notable individuals and friends of the Lunar Society.